Adwaitbytes/story-project/README.md

-# Story Music - Decentralized Music NFT Platform
+# Melodex - Decentralized Music NFT Platform

 ## 🎵 Overview
-Story Music is a decentralized platform that revolutionizes music ownership and distribution using blockchain technology.
+Melodex is a decentralized platform that revolutionizes music ownership and distribution using blockchain technology.
 Built on Story Protocol, it enables artists to mint their music as NFTs, manage their intellectual property rights, and connect directly with their audience.

 ## 🚀 Key Features